chef/automate/components/automate-chef-io/content/docs/iam-v2-guide.md

 #### Configuring Project Limit

 By default, Chef Automate is currently limited to six projects.
-If you would like to increase that limit, you will need to do so using the Chef Automate cli:
+If you would like to increase that limit, you will need to do so using the Chef Automate CLI:

 ```
 cat << EOF > autht.toml